Maiario/Mei-C/README.md

-## Welcome to GitHub Pages
+## Welcome to to my page!

-You can use the [editor on GitHub](https://github.com/Maiario/hello-world/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Ema just replace the content here, and it has a really good theme :)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I don't know what will happen to the design, once I replace everything in here.

 ### Markdown